GaloisInc/HARDENS/Toolchain.md

 # Toolchain

-Internal documentation explaining different pieces of the toolchain.
+Internal documentation explaining different pieces of the hardware toolchain.
+This is not meant for client use at this time.

 Note that [this page](https://craigjb.com/2020/01/22/ecp5/#appendix---installing-the-symbiflow-tools) was very helpful for setting up the toolchains.